Bain Capital-owned Diversey aims for $6.38 billion valuation in U.S. IPO

-(Reuters) - Bain Capital-owned food hygiene company Diversey Holdings Ltd said on Tuesday it was aiming for a valuation of up to $6.38 billion in its initial public offering in the United States.
+(Reuters) - Bain Capital-owned Diversey Holdings Ltd, which provides cleaning and hygiene products, said on Tuesday it was aiming for a valuation of up to $6.38 billion in its initial public offering in the United States.

-Diversey was looking to raise up to $970 million in its IPO, selling about 46.2 million shares priced between $18 and $21 per share, the company said in a filing.
+Diversey is seeking to raise up to $970 million in its IPO from selling about 46.2 million shares priced between $18 and $21 apiece, according to the company’s filing.

-Bain had acquired South Carolina-based Diversey in 2017 from Sealed Air Corp for about $3.2 billion.
+Bain had acquired Diversey in 2017 from Sealed Air Corp for about $3.2 billion.
+The Boston-based private equity firm later acquired UK-based Zenith Hygiene Group, which was then merged with Diversey.

+Diversey provides sanitation products for sectors including food and beverage, healthcare, hospitality and retail.

+The Fort Mill, South Carolina-based company will list its stock on the Nasdaq under the symbol “DSEY”.

 Citigroup, Morgan Stanley, Barclays and JP Morgan are the lead underwriters for the offering.